 One popular trolling motor brand is Minn Kota (Available on Amazon).
 I personally have experience using a Minn Kota and I can say it scores big points for durability and longevity in my books.
 We’ve had ours for years and it remains a great addition to our pontoon fishing experience.

 I always suggest that you do your research and decide what’s the best option for your individual fishing needs and price point.
-You can read more about specific pontoon trolling motors by clicking here.

 2. Livewells and Baitwells